Campus Improvement Plan

 Problem Statements Identifying Student Achievement Needs

 Problem Statement 1: Performance on STAAR Math tends to be lower than STAAR Reading performance.
-Root Cause: Over the last two years, early numeracy has become more of a focus to build the foundation in mathematics.
+Root Cause: Over the last three years, early numeracy has become more of a focus to build the foundation in mathematics.
 However, this work must continue so that students are promoted to the next grade level meeting or exceeding grade level standards.

 Problem Statement 2: Students receiving special education services have made significant gains in reading and math.
 However, the gains are not at an acceptable rate.
 More work needs to be done in these areas.
 Root Cause: There has been a lack of collaboration between the special education and the general education teachers.
 General education teachers need more guidance with how to accommodate for their students.
 Special education teachers need to review IEPs with general education teachers to be sure they understand.
 Special education teachers have not modeled accommodations usage in the classroom.